Here are 8 tips to keep you (and your passwords) safe online and protected against identity fraud

 5. Your details are valuable – don’t leave them lying around

+It's important to remember that identity fraud doesn't just happen online.
 If a fraudster wants to steal your identity to defraud you, then they need to know a range of details about you.
 This could be financial information such as your bank account details, or even your most basic information - your name, your address and your date of birth – can leave you exposed to fraud.

 Whenever you’re getting rid of any paperwork that contains personal data, make sure you shred it properly.
 Even things that aren’t as personal as a bank statement, such as marketing brochures, could be used by a fraudster.
 This is because they may still have some of your details on them, such as an address or store account number.